There are various ways of going about this, but I think I'll take an easy way out. By dividing through by the cosine, I'll get a tangent:

-The tangent is equal to 1 for x/2 = 45° and 225° on the first period.
+The tangent is equal to 1 for on the first period.
 But this exercise wants the answer "in full generality".
-Obviously, I can't list out all of the solution values, because there are infinitely many.
+Obviously, I can't list out all of the solution values, because there are infinitely many of them.
 So I'll have to use a formula.

 Now I need to solve for x itself.
 I'll multiply through by 2: